CurveDocs/curve-resources/docs/crvusd/loan-details.md

 - $s$ : an estimation of how much crvUSD a user would have after converting all collateral through their bands in soft-liquidation.
 This can be very roughly estimated as: $\text{collateral} \times \left( \frac{\text{softLiqUpperLimit} - \text{softLiqLowerLimit}}{2} \right)$
 - $p$ : The value above the soft-liquidation bands.
 Found by multiplying the amount of collateral by how far above soft-liquidation the current price is.
 If user is in or below soft-liquidation, this value is 0.
 - $\text{collateral}$ - The amount of collateral a user has, e.g., if a user has 5 wBTC, this value is 5.
 - $\text{priceAboveBands}$ - The price difference between the oracle price and the top of the user's soft-liquidation range (upper limit of top band).
-See applet below.
+This value is 0 if user is in soft-liquidation.
+See applet below for a visual representation.
 - $\text{collateralPrice}$ - The price of a single unit of the collateral asset, e.g., if the collateral asset is wBTC, this value is the price of 1 wBTC.

 ### **Health Calculator**